Pirsanth/react-native-image-with-progress-bar/README.md

                         //it may read less than the length/available or it might be -1 totalAlreadyRead += amountActuallyRead;
 ```
-In the code above, I used `inputStream.available();` to ge the maximum that can be read from an input stream without blocking [6].
-If it fails to return a value I set the chunk size to the size of the content length.
-I prefer using the max size of the file rather than some arbitrarily large number for the Len argument.
-The `inputStream.read();` method returns the number of bytes that were actually read anyway.
+In the code above I used `inputStream.available();` to get the maximum that can be read from an input stream without blocking [6].
+If it fails to return a value, I set the chunk size to the size of the content length.
+I prefer using the maximum size of the file (the content-length) rather than some arbitarily large number for the len argument.
+In any case, the `inputStream.read();` method returns the number of bytes that were actually read.
 If the content-length is not present, I use the arbitary value of 512 bytes.

 ##### iOS:
-used the URLSession:downloadTask:didWriteData:totalBytesWritten:totalBytesExpectedToWrite: method to get the download progress which was far more straight forward
+I used the URLSession:downloadTask:didWriteData:totalBytesWritten:totalBytesExpectedToWrite: method to get the download progress which was far more straight forward

 #### How i got the barColor and trackColor props working
-I wanted it to behave like the borderColor property in react-native's style prop.
+I wanted it to behave like the borderColor key in react-native's style prop.
 So i looked into how react-native parses the style object for its Views.
 I ended up using the code iOS uses for the components shipped with react-native like View or Button.

 ##### Describing how iOS registers the components that ship with react-native
-If we look into the Podfile in the ios directory of a react-native project (./ios/Podfile) we get:
+If we look into the Podfile in the ios directory of a react-native project (`./ios/Podfile`) we get:
 ```ruby
 require_relative '../node_modules/react-native/scripts/react_native_pods'
 require_relative '../node_modules/@react-native-community/cli-platform-ios/native_modules'